-Logan City Council (Council) must invite written tenders where the contractual arrangement is expected to be worth $220,000 (inclusive of GST) or more.
+Council must invite written tenders where the contractual arrangement is expected to be worth $220,000.00 (inclusive of GST) or more.

-In addition to tenders being advertised in a paper of general distribution of the local government area, Council streamlines its tendering processes by providing an easy to use electronic system for Businesses wishing to respond to Logan City Council tenders via LG Tender box (www.lgtenderbox.com.au).
+In addition to tenders being advertised in a paper of general distribution within the local government area, Council has streamlined its tendering processes by providing an easy to use electronic system for businesses wishing to respond to Council tenders via LG Tender box.

 Contents of tender offer

-A Tender may not be considered as conforming if the Tenderer has failed to supply any of the information required as per the tender document/s, or the Tender does not accord with the requirements of any of the Tender Documents or has been lodged on the basis of any condition or qualification.
+A tender may not be considered as conforming, if the tenderer has failed to supply any of the information required as per the tender documents or the tender has been lodged on the basis of any condition or qualification.

 Lodgement of tender